A compilation of ads completed during university that involve real brands.

 QLD Health (Outdoor ad)

-“How much of your income can you afford for your children to bring home disease?”
+“How much can you afford for your children to bring home disease?”

 Creative Strategy Statement